CIHR Jargon Buster

 This type of research studies normal and abnormal human function from the level of cells and molecules all the way up to the whole body.
 Basic biomedical researchers do their work in a laboratory using test tubes, cell samples, microscopes, chemical analysis, and other applicable tools or methods.

 Blinding is a method of controlling for bias in study by ensuring that those involved are unable to tell if they are in an intervention or control group.
 For example, this can be accomplished in a drug study by making the active drug and the placebo identical in appearance.
-In a single blind experiment, subjects are unable to tell whether they are receiving the active drug or a placebo.
-In a double blind experiment, neither the subjects nor the persons administering the treatments know which subjects are receiving the active drug.
-In a triple blind experiment, the subjects, the persons administering the treatments, and the persons evaluating the results are blinded.
+In a single blind experiment, participants are unable to tell whether they are receiving the active drug or a placebo.
+In a double blind experiment, neither the participants nor the persons administering the treatments know which participants are receiving the active drug.
+In a triple blind experiment, the participants, the persons administering the treatments, and the persons evaluating the results are blinded.
 Triple blinding is considered to be the most objective way to conduct a study, although it is not always possible to achieve.

 Encompasses interested representatives of the general public, consumers of health services, patients, caregivers, advocates and representatives from affected community and voluntary health organizations.